-Upon entering the Program in Neuroscience, each student is assigned a three-person Advisory committee, at least one of whom is a member of the Program Training Committee (Appendix 8).
-The Advisory Committee meets with the student within the first few weeks of matriculation and at least once per semester thereafter and consults and approves course selections, research areas and laboratory rotations.
+Upon entering the Program in Neuroscience, each student is assigned a three-person Advisory committee, The Advisory Committee meets with the student within the first few weeks of matriculation and at least once per semester thereafter and consults and approves course selections, research areas and laboratory rotations.
 Students are responsible for arranging a meeting with their Advisory Committee at the end of each semester (no later than November 1st and April 1st for the Fall and Spring semesters, respectively), to review their scholastic performance and to discuss their coursework and laboratory rotations for the coming semester.

-The student is responsible for submitting to the Program Director of Graduate Education and the Program Manager written summaries of the committee's meetings with the student.
-These reports are evaluated by the Director of Graduate Education and appended to the student's official file.
+The student is responsible for submitting to the Program Director of Graduate Education and the Program Manager written summaries of the advisory committee meetings.
+These reports are evaluated by the PIN Director and appended to the student's official file.
 (Appendix 7- Pre-Candidacy Advisory Committee Meeting Record) Registration for courses and for laboratory rotations is contingent on timely submission of these reports.